 Actos, Avandia (Thiazolidinedione) diabetes medicines help the body to utilize the insulin properly; thus blood-glucose level stay on target and body cells get the energy they needed.

-Thiazolidinediones is suitable as a mono-therapy and in combination with metformin, sulfonylureas, and insulin.
-Additionally, combining two sensitizers from different drug classes (pioglitazone and metformin or rosiglitazone and metformin) produces an additive effect.
+Thiazolidinediones are suitable as a monotherapy and in combination with metformin, sulfonylureas, and insulin.
+Combining two sensitizers of different drug classes (pioglitazone and metformin or rosiglitazone and metformin) produces additional benefits.
 They can combine with another class of drugs (sulphonylureas or metformin) to improve glucose control.

 Thiazolidinedione’s mechanism of action